grv87/gradle-base-plugins/README.md

 *	Applies [`codenarc` plugin ](https://docs.gradle.org/current/userguide/codenarc_plugin.html)

-*	Provides `codenarc` task that runs all CodeNarc tasks
+*	Provides `codenarc` and `pmd` tasks that run all PMD and CodeNarc tasks respectively.

-	Includes this task in execution list for `lint` task.
+	Includes these tasks in execution list for `lint` task.

 *	Provides `codenarcBuildSrc` task for `build.gradle` itself and accompanying Groovy scripts